tomMEM/Jetbot-Project/README.md

   * The preinstalled $sudo jtop can also be used to activate jetson clocks and CPUs etc..
   * The time lag of display must be below <100 ms. With two CPUs at Max frequency the time lag is about < 2s which does not allow road following at an interesting speed
   * example: ![bot-road following link for open bot08-2.mp4](https://github.com/tomMEM/Jetbot-Project/blob/master/Gif_Demo/bot08-2.mp4)

+## 4) Jetbot Road following with Anti-collision
+  * It requires two TRT models: one from the original collision_avoidance_RESENET19 script and road-following TRT
+  * The collision-avoidance model should be trained for one object (small bottle) on different backgrounds and lights as "blocked"
+  * Street with strips and color etc. needs to be well trained as "free"
+  * If live-demo collision is not blocking on street, but on object, then model is ready
+  * Road following script needs to be trained for street and strips as usual
+  * The object predication threshold can be adjusted with slider (Manu. threshold), and the time of stop also
+  * More complex behavior can be added as a function at corresponding place
+  * The Jetracer-2-Jetbot script is doing the same, only using one model with two categories, however, not yet with probability scores

-## 4) Jetracer to Jetbot: data collection while driving with joystick control, build of TRT and live-run (speed gain fixed)
+## 5) Jetracer to Jetbot: data collection while driving with joystick control, build of TRT and live-run (speed gain fixed)
   * only joystick control of bot and clickable display widget for coordinates
   * allows to train for several categories
   * the original jetracer roadfollowing script had this time lag, thus roadfollowing script for Jetbot has been used and modified to use jetracer script for jetbot